 It ramps up focus, improves memory, accelerates recall and reaction times, and suppresses anxiety.
 If you want to mimic the very best effects of Adderall – those related to qualitative cognitive performance – then Mind Lab Pro is a great option.

-But if you’re looking for something with more of a kick, you might want to consider a combined nootropic/energy supplement stack.
+But if you’re looking for something with more of a kick (like the energy rush you get from Adderall), you might want to consider a combined nootropic/energy supplement stack.

 When taken together, these two supplements deliver: